Mixture-of-Recursions: Learning Dynamic Recursive Depths for Adaptive Token-Level Computation: Conclusion

 \subsection{Acknowledgements}

 We thank Jacob Eisenstein for valuable feedback on an earlier version of the paper.
-We also thank Seungyeon Kim, Mostafa Elhoushi, Sangdoo Yun for helpful conversations.
-Finally, we thank the Google Cloud Platform for awarding Google Cloud credits for this project.\looseness=-1
+We also acknowledge the support and helpful conversations from Seungyeon Kim, Mostafa Elhoushi, Pascal Vincent, Irina Rish, Sangdoo Yun, and Baeseong Park.
+Finally, we thank the Google Cloud Platform for awarding Google Cloud credits for this project, and Google's research grant project for its support. \looseness=-1

+This work was supported by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) ([RS-2019-II190075, Artificial Intelligence Graduate School Program (KAIST), 5\%], [No. RS-2024-00457882, AI Research Hub Project, 5\%], and [No. 2022-0-00871, Development of AI Autonomy and Knowledge Enhancement for AI Agent Collaboration, 90\%]).
+This research was also enabled in part by computational resources, software, and technical assistance provided by \href{https://mila.quebec/en}{Mila}, \href{https://www.ulaval.ca/}{ULaval}, \href{https://www.calculquebec.ca/}{ Calcul Québec}, and \href{https://alliancecan.ca/en}{Digital Research Alliance of Canada}. \looseness=-1

 { \cftsecpagefont{} \cftsubsecpagefont{} \cftsubsubsecpagefont{} { {Contents}} {

 }